limitedhangoutbook-lgtm/StoryLust/replit.md

 # replit.md

 ## Overview
 TurnPage is a choose-your-own-adventure mobile web application built with a modern full-stack architecture.
-The application features interactive storytelling with branching narratives, user authentication, reading progress tracking, and a premium content system with virtual currency (diamonds).
+The application features interactive storytelling with branching narratives, user authentication, reading progress tracking, and a premium content system with virtual currency (eggplants).
 The app is optimized for mobile devices with a Progressive Web App (PWA) design.

 **Version 1.0** - Released January 30, 2025: Core story reading experience complete with page-based navigation, choice branching, and premium content system.